CrypticWoodWhite/github-topic-explorer/README.md

 user
 read:gpg_key
 ```

-  1. Create a `.env.local` file in the root of your repository, and place your token there:
+2. Create a `.env.local` file in the root of your repository, and place your token there:
 ```
 REACT_APP_GITHUB_API_TOKEN=yourtoken
 ```

-2. Install dependencies
+3. Install dependencies

 ```
 npm i
 ```

-3. Run the app!
+4. Run the app!
 It should open in your browser at `localhost:3000`.
 The page will reload when you make changes.
 You may also see any lint errors in the console.
 ```
 npm run start
 ```

 ### How to test app

+The following command runs tests in watch mode:
 ```npm run test```

 ### Future Improvements